slotdawg/ts2020/pc/flow_secure_fiesta/flow_secure_fiesta.rst

 #.
 Click **Save**.

-   Calm could also require access to the web VM for workflows including scaling out, scaling in, or upgrades.
+   Calm could also require access to the VMs for workflows including scaling out, scaling in, or upgrades.
 Calm communicates with these VMs via SSH, using TCP port 22.

 #.
 Under **Inbound**, click **+ Add Source**.